 Showers – Psycho (1960)

-Anyone who has stayed in a motel and stepped into the shower will agree the Psycho shower scene floods back into their mind and it’s wise to keep one eye on the curtain in case a dark and hunched shadow appears.
+As a result of all this, anyone who has stayed in a motel/hotel/Bed & Breakfast and stepped into the shower will agree the Psycho shower scene (or one of its imitators) floods back into their mind and it’s wise to keep one eye on the curtain in case a dark and hunched shadow appears.